molmod/zeobuilder/doc/tut_install.rst

 Disclaimer
 ==========

-Zeobuilder is developed and tested in modern Linux environments.
+Zeobuilder is developed and tested on modern Linux environments.
 The installation instructions below are given for a Linux system only.
 If you want to use Zeobuilder on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working.
 We are always interested